Apples Equals Cyanide Equals Light

 But.
 But, you can never know for sure, not until they have the notebook, just what a human is made of.
 He's not risking his own this time, just in case.

-Ryuk drops Sidoh's notebook outside Yagami Light's school, during a class Ryuk knows nobody pays attention to.
+Ryuk drops Sidoh's notebook outside Yagami Light's school, during a class Ryuk knows nobody pays attention to, a class that teaches the language Ryuk has written his rules in.
 The other humans will talk to each other, about each other.
-They'll sleep or look at magazines with naked humans in them, and Yagami Light will do none of those things and look out the window.
+They'll doze or look at magazines with naked humans in them.
+Yagami Light will do none of those things and look out the window.

 This human, yes, this human might be interesting.